kurigohan/toolshare/README.md

 **When creating a new database, if you create a superuser you cannot use that account to login to the main site.
 You must register a normal account to login to the toolshare site.

 ---------APP INFO----------

 Toolshare pages:
 - Dashboard options:
 	1. My Tools - This page displays all your tools and tools borrowed
 	2. My Sheds - This page displays all your sheds.
-You will always have one shed 		3. designated as your 'home'.
-Your home shed is used to determine your share 		4. zone.
+You will always have one shed designated as your 'home'.
+Your home shed is used to determine your share zone
-	5. Share zone - This page displays all tools within your share zone (zip code)
+	3. Share zone - This page displays all tools within your share zone (zip code)

 - Top-bar Nav:
 	1. Bell icon - Your notifications
 	2. Mail Icon - Your inbox/outbox for private messaging